BlueFinchCommerce/module-checkout/.github/CONTRIBUTING.md

 Maintainers, amongst other things, are able to:
 - Merge or reject pull requests
 - Push directly to protected branches
-- Delete or edit any issues
+- Comment on and/or close any issues
 - Manage repository settings
 - Configure branch protection rules
 - Manage access permissions for other users